- Squamous cell carcinoma (SCC) is a common type of skin cancer that occurs on your skin in places where you’ve been

 Squamous cell carcinoma (SCC) is one of the most common forms of skin cancer.
 It can develop on parts of the body that get a lot of sun, such as the head, neck, face, hands and arms.
 Squamous cell carcinoma is not as dangerous as melanoma, but it can spread to other parts of the body if not treated.
 Every year, some people in Australia die from aggressive SCCs.

-Squamous cell carcinoma (SCC) develops when the flat cells in the top layer of skin (called squamous cells) grow and divide in an uncontrolled way.
+Squamous cell carcinoma develops when the flat cells in the top layer of skin (called squamous cells) grow and divide in an uncontrolled way.

 SCC can be quite an aggressive cancer if left untreated.
 If you ever notice a sore, scab or scaly patch of skin that doesn’t heal within 2 months, see a doctor.

 The first sign of an SCC is usually a thickened, red, scaly spot on your skin that doesn’t heal.
 You are most likely to find an SCC on the back of your hands, forearms, legs, scalp, ears or lips.
 If it’s on your lips, it can look like a small ulcer or patch of scaly skin that doesn’t go away.

 - a patch of skin that's sore